ydong6/assignment-3/README.md

 **Alternatively**, you may want to copy the text you are searching/replacing to a new window, and work on each find/replace expression until you get it correct.
 Once it's correct, paste the correct expression(s) back in this document in the appropriate set of brackets.

+If you are interested in how the [regular expression engine](https://en.wikipedia.org/wiki/Comparison_of_regular_expression_engines) is matching your expression (and what you might be missing), you can see the engine at work by using [this nifty gizmo from regex101.com](https://regex101.com/r/rF8pM2/12#javascript).
+It also allows you to see how different engines (PCRE, Python) would work using the same expression (you can select the "Flavor" on the far left side).
+[Atom](https://atom.io/) uses the `javascript` engine.

 ## Example Task 1

 Here is a string:

 ```
-georgia bulldogs
+lsu tigers
 ```

 ### Tasks

-1. What is the regular expression that you would need to match the word `georgia` in `georgia bulldogs`.
+1. What is the regular expression that you would need to match the word `tigers` in `lsu tigers`.
 Place your answer between the sets of triple apostrophes, below (I have put my answer in the triple-quotes already).

   **FIND**:
   ```
-  (georgia)
+  (tigers)
   ```

 ## Task Set 1